 The approach—called the assertion-evidence structure—isn’t new.
-Alley traced its use back to Hughes Aircraft in the 1970s and Lawrence Livermore National Laboratory in the 1980s (Alley, 2013) [p.
-115].
-It has also been widely used by many strategy consultants for at least the last 15 years (and that’s where I had my first glimpse of it).
+Alley traced its use back to Hughes Aircraft in the 1970s and Lawrence Livermore National Laboratory in the 1980s (Alley, 2013).
+It has also been widely used by many strategy consultants for at least the last 25 years (and that’s where I had my first glimpse of it).

-Communication consultant Jean-Luc Doumont agrees that the approach is effective; for him the title of effective slides states the message—i.e., what the presenter wants the audience to remember.
+Communication consultant Jean-luc Doumont agrees that the approach is useful; for him the title of effective slides states the message—that is, what the presenter wants the audience to remember.
 As such, taglines of effective slides are short sentences and, therefore, include a verb (Doumont, 2005).

-Studies provide empirical evidence that the structure is effective.
-Garner and her colleagues reported that, in their study, it helped participants learn more complex concepts than traditional PowerPoint slide formats (i.e. topic-subtopic slides) (Garner, 2011).
+Studies empirically support that the structure is effective.
+Garner and her colleagues reported that, in their study, it helped participants learn more complex concepts than traditional PowerPoint slide formats (i.e., topic-subtopic slides) (Garner, 2011).
 In a different study, Alley and his colleagues found that the approach promotes retention (Alley, 2006).

 Transitioning to using an assertion-evidence structure can present some challenges.
 At Accenture, my boss periodically had to point me to slides where I had returned to my old ways.
 And looking at my students’ presentations, I appreciate how we are all conditioned not to use the assertion-evidence structure.
 In fact, the conditioning is evident opening PowerPoint’s (or Keynote’s) templates: slide titles are pre-set to be titles, not sentences, and therefore need some tweaking around.